-As a brand that wants to move into the world of sports sponsorship, it’s likely that you have a lot of questions – but don’t worry, because we get asked this a lot and are ready to provide some much-needed answers.
+As a brand that wants to move into the world of sports sponsorships, it’s likely that you have a lot of questions and that you wonder about how many types of sponsorship in sport exist- but don’t worry, because we get asked this a lot and we are ready to provide some much-needed answers.

 Sports or team sponsorship can reap lots of rewards, but there’s no doubt that there are multiple things to consider.
 What are the advantages and disadvantages of sports sponsorship?
 How important is it really?
-Should you sponsor a specific team?
+Should you sponsor a specific team or sporting events?
 Are there any top sports sponsorship campaigns that you can learn from?

-Breaking it down, there are a few different types of sponsorship that you should know about before you start approaching teams or individuals.
+There are a few different types of sponsorship that you have most likely already heard about before approaching teams, individuals or sports organization.
 Categories of sports sponsorship include, but are not limited to, the following:

 What are the advantages of sponsorship?